the ultimate prize

 · Match schedule prioritises fan viewership while reflecting new tournament format changes including quarter-finals and longer rest periods between matches

-· Pool matches to be played Saturday 18, Thursday 23 and Tuesday, 28 September
+· Pool matches to be played between Saturday 8 October and Sunday 23 October

 Hosted in the southern hemisphere for the first time in a golden year for women’s rugby, the ninth edition of the showcase tournament will take place from 8 October 2022 across three match venues.
 It will be contested by 12 teams, of which nine are already confirmed.

 Seven teams qualified directly for RWC 2021 courtesy of a top-seven finish at the last tournament in Ireland in 2017, defending champions New Zealand, runners-up England, bronze medallists France, USA, Canada, Australia and Wales.

 Fiji and South Africa confirmed their places through the regional qualification process back in 2019, via the Rugby Africa Women’s Cup and Oceania Rugby Women’s Championship.